Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Introduction

 In Section~\ref{sec:def}, we start by introducing the class of Directed Ordered Acyclic Graphs and their recursive enumeration and describe a recursive decomposition scheme allowing to count them.
-We quickly go over a counting algorithm implementing the recurrence.
-In Section~\ref{sec:sampling:rec}, we describe and analyse an effective uniform random sampler of DOAGs giving full control over the number of edges, vertices, and sources based on the recursive decomposition.
+In Section~\ref{sec:sampling:rec}, we quickly go over earlier results regarding the random generation of DOAGs with a prescribed number of vertices, edges, and sources.
+The presentation given in this paper slightly generalises over the algorithm given in~\cite{GPV2021} but the ideas and proofs remain unchanged.
+Section~\ref{sec:dag} shows that our approach applies to labelled graphs as well and opens the way for further research regarding this class.
+We show that our method, when applied to labelled DAGs, yields a constructive counting formula for them, that is amenable to efficient uniform random generation with full control on the number of edges.
 Then, in Section~\ref{sec:matrix}, we present a bijection between DOAGs and class of integer matrices.
-This bijection proves to be a key element in understanding the structure of DOAGs in the two following sections.
+This bijection is the key result of this paper as it allows to understand the structure of DOAGs in detail, and to obtain both asymptotic and algorithm results in the following sections.
 In Section~\ref{sec:asympt}, we present a first asymptotic result: we give an asymptotic equivalent of the number of DOAGs of size~$n$ with any number of sources and edges.
 We also state some simple structural properties of those DOAGs.
 In light of the matrix encoding and these asymptotic results, we design an optimal uniform random sampler of DOAGs with a given number of vertices (but no constraint on the number of edges), that is described in Section~\ref{sec:sampling:rej}.
-Finally in Section~\ref{sec:dag}, we open the way for further research directions regarding the classical model of labelled DAGs.
-We show that our approach, when applied to labelled DAGs, yields a constructive counting formula for them, that is amenable to efficient uniform random generation with full control on the number of edges.

-An implementation of all the algorithms presented in this paper is available at~\url{https://github.com/Kerl13/randdag}.
-This paper extends~\cite{GPV2021} with a new result on the asymptotics of DOAGs, with an optimal uniform random sampler for the case when the number of edges is not prescribed, and covers a larger class of DOAGs and DAGs by drooping a constraint on the number of sinks.